thibaultmerle/pspec/readme.md

 Directories
 -----------
-**in** - input test stellar spectra with different formats **bs** - benchmark stars - optical spectra of the Sun and Arcturus in binary format **ll** - linelists - list of lines for visual identification
+- **in**: input test stellar spectra with different formats
+- **bs**: benchmark stars - optical spectra of the Sun and Arcturus in binary format
-				  Fraunhofer lines,
+- **ll**: linelists - list of lines for visual identification Fraunhofer lines,
 				  solar lines (Moore 1966),
 				  stellar lines (Coluzzi 1993),